HL7-cz/szz/input/pagecontent/scope-and-content.md

 ##### Conceptual View

-The Shared Health Record can be divided into several parts: the document header and the document body, which consists of the results of screening examinations and the emergent health record.
+The Shared Health Record can be divided into several parts: the document header and the document body, which consists of the results of screening examinations and the emergency health record.

 ###### Components of the Shared Health Record